Extracting The Voice Of The Customer

 Good dog, now SORT!

-Call Analytics are not new, but how we sort through those analytics instantly separates competitors when it comes to customer satisfaction.
+Call Analytics isn’t t new, but how we sort through those analytics instantly separates competitors when it comes to customer satisfaction.
 So it follows that the quality of the sheepdog is what makes all the difference.
 Does our dog know what pens to sort that call data into?
 One dog is just sorting by time-stamp, the other is carefully reading the data for customer emotion, and coming to notify the shepherd when a situation is building (like Lassie telling you Timmy fell into the well).
 The analytical power of the 2nd sheepdog means we can finally ask questions of our Big Data flock.

 Optimal Quality Assurance And Compliance